Dean Harrison - Counselling Psychologist

 Assertiveness and aggression are two different ways of communicating and expressing oneself.

-Assertiveness is the ability to express one's own needs, wants, and feelings in a direct and honest manner, while still respecting the rights and needs of others.
-It is a form of communication that is characterised by self-confidence and the ability to stand up for oneself without being hostile or aggressive.
+Assertiveness is the ability to express one's needs, wants, and feelings directly and honestly while still respecting the rights and needs of others.
+It is a form of communication characterised by self-confidence and the ability to stand up for oneself without hostility or aggression.

-Aggression, on the other hand, is a form of behaviour characterised by the use of force or hostility to achieve a goal.
-It is often driven by anger or frustration, and it can involve verbal or physical actions that are intended to harm or intimidate others.
-Aggression is not always directed at others, it can be directed at objects or oneself.
+Conversely, aggression is a form of behaviour characterised by using force or hostility to achieve a goal.
+Anger or frustration often drives it, and it can involve verbal or physical actions intended to harm or intimidate others.
+Aggression is not always directed at others; it can be directed at objects or oneself.

-In short, assertiveness is a way of standing up for oneself while being respectful of others, while aggression is a way of trying to get what one wants through force or hostility.
+In short, assertiveness is a way of standing up for oneself while respecting others, while aggression is a way of trying to get what one wants through force or hostility.

-Assertive communication builds relationships and mutual outcomes, It help you achieve your goals.
+Assertive communication builds relationships and mutual outcomes; It helps you achieve your goals.
 In contrast, aggressive communication drives people away and creates conflict and resistance.

 What is Passive Communication

 Assertive communication can be contrasted with passive communication.
-In passive communication, an individual avoids expressing their own thoughts, feelings, and needs in order to avoid conflict or to please others.
+In passive communication, an individual avoids expressing their thoughts and feelings and needs to avoid conflict or to please others.

 Is Being Assertive Negative or Positive

 Overall, assertive communication is a positive form of communication that can help to improve relationships, resolve conflicts, and advocate for oneself in various situations.
-It involves expressing oneself in a respectful and open way, without being confrontational or aggressive.
+It involves expressing oneself respectfully and openly without being confrontational or aggressive.

 What are Some Examples of Assertive Behaviour

-Expressing one's thoughts, feelings, and needs in an open and honest way: "I feel upset when plans at the last minute.
+1. Expressing one's thoughts, feelings, and needs openly and honestly: "I feel upset when plans are changed at the last minute.
 Can we please discuss and make a plan in advance next time?"

-Setting boundaries: "I appreciate your input, but I need to make this decision on my own."
+3. Setting boundaries: "I appreciate your input but must decide on my own."

-Using "I" statements to express one's own thoughts and feelings: "I feel hurt when you speak to me in that tone.
-Can we please discuss this in a respectful way?"
+4. Using "I" statements to express one's thoughts and feelings: "I feel hurt when you speak to me in that tone.
+Can we please respectfully discuss this?"

-Saying "no" when necessary: "I appreciate the offer, but I'm not comfortable with that.
+6. Saying "no" when necessary: "I appreciate the offer but am uncomfortable.
 Thank you for understanding."

-Seeking win/win outcomes, where possible: "I understand your perspective, and I also have a need for some alone time.
+7. Seeking win/win outcomes, where possible: "I understand your perspective, and I also need some alone time.
 Can we compromise and set aside a certain amount of time each week for both of our needs?"

 Are There Cultural Differences in Assertiveness?

 Yes, there are cultural differences in assertiveness.
 Different cultures have different norms and expectations regarding assertiveness, and what is considered assertive behaviour in one culture may be viewed as aggressive or inappropriate in another culture.
-For example, in some cultures, direct and straightforward communication is seen as assertive, while in other cultures, indirect and polite communication is preferred.
-Additionally, there are some cultures where assertiveness is more highly valued, while in other cultures, it is less valued.
+For example, in some cultures, direct communication is seen as assertive, while indirect and polite communication is preferred in other cultures.
+In some cultures, assertiveness is more highly valued, while it is less valued in others.

 Here are some tips for practising assertiveness:

-Know your values and boundaries: It's important to be clear about what you believe in and what you are willing to accept.
+1. Know your values and boundaries: It's important to be clear about what you believe in and are willing to accept.
 What is your bottom line?
 This will help you to be more confident in expressing your thoughts and needs.

-Practice active listening: Pay attention to what others are saying and try to understand their perspective.
-This will help you to respond in a more thoughtful and effective manner.
+2. Practice active listening: Listen to what others say and try to understand their perspective.
+This will help you respond more thoughtfully and effectively.

-Stand up for yourself: It's okay to say no or to disagree with others.
+4. Stand up for yourself: It's okay to say no or disagree.
 Don't be afraid to express your opinions and needs, even if they differ from those of others.

-Seek support: If you are having trouble with assertiveness, consider seeking the support of a therapist, counselor or psychologist.
+5. Seek support: If you are having trouble with assertiveness, consider seeking the support of a therapist, counsellor or psychologist.
 They can help you to develop this important skill and build your confidence.

-A psychologist can help you to develop assertive communication skills in a number of ways.
+A psychologist can help you develop assertive communication skills in several ways.
 They can:

-Assist you in identifying and expressing your thoughts, feelings, and needs: A psychologist can help you to become more aware of your own thoughts, feelings, and needs, and to express them in a clear and direct way.
-They can also help you to use "I" statements to express your own feelings and needs, rather than blaming or accusing others.
+1. Assist you in identifying and expressing your thoughts, feelings, and needs: A psychologist can help you become more aware of your thoughts, feelings, and needs and express them clearly and directly.
+They can also help you use "I" statements to express your feelings and needs rather than blaming or accusing others.

-Help you to set boundaries: A psychologist can assist you in developing healthy boundaries and in communicating your boundaries to others in a clear and respectful way.
+2. Help you set boundaries: A psychologist can assist you in developing healthy boundaries and communicating them clearly and respectfully to others.

-Teach you active listening skills: A psychologist can help you to improve your active listening skills, which can assist you in understanding the perspectives and needs of others and in resolving conflicts in a more constructive way.
+3. Teach you active listening skills: A psychologist can help you improve your active listening skills, which can assist you in understanding the perspectives and needs of others and resolving conflicts more constructively.

-Help you to seek compromise: A psychologist can assist you in finding solutions that meet the needs of both parties, and in seeking compromise when conflicts arise.
+4. Help you to seek compromise: A psychologist can assist you in finding solutions that meet the needs of both parties and in seeking compromise when conflicts arise.

-Provide guidance on communicating respectfully: A psychologist can help you to communicate your thoughts and needs in a respectful and non-confrontational way, and to avoid being aggressive or dismissive of others' thoughts and feelings.
+5. Provide guidance on communicating respectfully: A psychologist can help you to communicate your thoughts and needs in a respectful and non-confrontational way and to avoid being aggressive or dismissive of others' thoughts and feelings.

-Overall, a psychologist can provide you with the tools and guidance you need to develop assertive communication skills and to advocate for yourself in a healthy and constructive way.
+Overall, a psychologist can provide the tools and guidance to develop assertive communication skills and advocate for yourself healthily and constructively.

 Find a Psychologist